ninabarzh/ipa/content/en/docs/workshops/detect-fakes/_index.md

 * A clear understanding of what deepfakes are and how they are misused in abuse and coercive control
 * Practical tools to detect fake video, audio, and images
 * Real-world strategies for responding safely when synthetic media is used as a weapon
-* A printed checklist of red flags and steps to take — something to keep, share, or pass along
+* A printed checklist of red flags and steps to take,  something to keep, share, or pass along

 ## What you will need